Wivik/linux-explained/book/01-07-chapter-7.md

 ![A RAM card.](img/ram.png)

-Image from [OpenClipArt](https://openclipart.org/detail/25792/ram-computer-memory), public domain.
+Image from OpenClipArts[^openclipartram], public domain.

 The RAM is volatile (but it exists some non-volatile variants we won't talk about here), which means its content is lost when the memory card's power supply is cut off.
 That's the opposite with your computer storage, such as the hard disk drive (HDD) or the solid-state drive (SSD) that keep their content after the system being turned off.